sshtools/jaul/README.md

 # JADAPTIVE Application Update Library

-Adds update features to several JAdaptive projects via the Install4J runtime.
+Adds update features to several Jadaptive projects via the Install4J runtime.
 Install4J itself is optional and only available in the EJ Technologies repository.

 ## Add Update Support To An Application